debadeepsen/vuewordgame/README.md

 # vuewordgame
-A simple word game, built with Vue JS
+A simple word game, built with Vue JS (2.0)

+## Prerequisites
+You need to have NodeJS and npm installed.

 ## Installation and running